New South Wales Consolidated Acts

 (b) no liability for defamation is incurred because of the report, and

-(c) the making of the report does not constitute a ground for civil proceedings for malicious prosecution or for conspiracy, and
+(c) the making of the report does not constitute a ground for civil or criminal liability against the person making the report, and

-(d) the report, or evidence of its contents, is not admissible in any proceedings (other than care proceedings in the Children’s Court, or any appeal arising from those care proceedings), and
+(d) the report, or evidence of its contents, is not admissible in any proceedings other than the following proceedings (and appeals arising from the following proceedings)--

 (e) a person cannot be compelled in any proceedings to produce the report or a copy of or extract from it or to disclose or give evidence of any of its contents, and